Unsupervised Unlearning of Concept Drift with Autoencoders: Abstract

 \section{Abstract}

-The phenomena of concept drift refers to a change of the data distribution affecting the data stream of future samples -- such non-stationary environments are often encountered in the real world.
+Concept drift refers to a change in the data distribution affecting the data stream of future samples.
 Consequently, learning models operating on the data stream might become obsolete, and need costly and difficult adjustments such as retraining or adaptation.
-Existing methods to address concept drift are, typically, categorised as active or passive.
-The former continually adapt a model using incremental learning, while the latter perform a complete model retraining when a drift detection mechanism triggers an alarm.
-We depart from the traditional avenues and propose for the first time an alternative approach which ``unlearns'' the effects of the concept drift.
-Specifically, we propose an autoencoder-based method for ``unlearning'' the concept drift in an unsupervised manner, without having to retrain or adapt any of the learning models operating on the data.
+Existing methods usually implement a local concept drift adaptation scheme, where either incremental learning of the models is used, or the models are completely retrained when a drift detection mechanism triggers an alarm.
+This paper proposes an alternative approach in which an unsupervised and model-agnostic concept drift adaptation method at the global level is introduced, based on autoencoders.
+Specifically, the proposed method aims to ``unlearn'' the concept drift without having to retrain or adapt any of the learning models operating on the data.
+An extensive experimental evaluation is conducted in two application domains.
+We consider a realistic water distribution network with more than 30 models in-place, from which we create 200 simulated data sets / scenarios.
+We further consider an image-related task to demonstrate the effectiveness of our method.